NGARI INSTITUTE

 We invite you to get involved and come visit.

-educationIT TAKES A VILLAGEThe main vision of the Ngari Institute of Buddhist Dialectics (NIBD) is to provide a modern education, under the guidance of ancient Buddhist teachings, to the underprivileged children and young monks of India’s Ladakh region.
+The main vision of the Ngari Institute of Buddhist Dialectics (NIBD) is to provide a modern education, under the guidance of ancient Buddhist teachings, to the underprivileged children and young monks of India’s Ladakh region.

-CULTURAL PRESERVATIONbUDDHIST PHILOSOPHYPractitioners and travelers can arrange a retreat or stay in the institute’s guesthouse in Ladakh.
+Practitioners and travelers can arrange a retreat or stay in the institute’s guesthouse in Ladakh.
 In line with President Geshe Tsewang Dorje’s vision to disseminate love and compassion and to teach Buddhist philosophy, we offer Buddhist teachings to our supporters around the world.
 We also visit our supporters’ countries to give teachings through our mandala tours.

-preserving traditional knowledge means teaching the value of WISDOM AND COMPASSIONThere is no need for temples; no need for complicated philosophy.
+There is no need for temples; no need for complicated philosophy.
 Our own brain, our own heart is our temple; the philosophy is kindness.
 Calm mind brings inner strength and self-confidence, so that’s very important for good health.
 Be kind whenever possible.

-—HH the 14th Dalai Lama |
+—HH the 14th Dalai Lama

 about the region